MathieuWhite/FacebookSwizzling-Swift/README.md

 # FacebookSwizzling-Swift
-Method Swizzling for the UIActivity and UIActivityViewController in Swift.
+Method Swizzling for UIActivity and UIActivityViewController in Swift.